erincatto/box2d/README.md

 - 'x' and 'z' to zoom in/out
 - use the mouse to click and drag objects

-The main Box2D library is open source.
 Please do not submit pull requests with new features.
 Instead, please file an issue first for discussion.

 Erin Catto
 http://www.box2d.org